eslint/eslint/docs/maintainer-guide/pullrequests.md

 The waiting period ensures that other team members have a chance to review the pull request before it is merged.

+If the pull request was created from a branch on the `eslint/eslint` repository (as opposed to a fork), delete the branch after merging the pull request.
+(GitHub will display a "Delete branch" button after the pull request is merged.)

 **Note:** You should not merge your own pull request unless you're received feedback from at least one other team member.

 ## When to Close a Pull Request